TheOdinProject/curriculum/dev_roadmap.md

 DONE Populate sample data
 DONE Set up new curriculum data models
 DONE Set up associations

-Alpha Signup Flow:
-* Make home page more signup-oriented
-* Add Alpha signup code field to signup form
-* Create nice looking signup confirmation email w/ bcc
-* Set up welcome page for students post-signup... or just have a query string.
-* Link GA goal to that page.

-Bugs and Miscellanea
-* Make links in curriculum point externally
-* Remove annoying in-content CTAs to contribute.
-* Refactor to Remove all legacy splash stuff (mailers, views, controller actions, routes...)
-* Paginate students
-* Set up cookie to send user back to last viewed curriculum spot... note that there will be annoying redirect loop issues if not careful.
-* Fix code inside `pre` blocks to not display formatted
-* Make more obvious that you can select multiple projects on prefs
-* Make more obvious the loading icon when waiting for scheduler data
-* KILL BOOTSTRAP!?!
-* Update failing tests
-* Write basic tests for curriculum section
 DONE Add Alpha tag to front page
 DONE Remove "private" from alpha release warning

-BUGS:
-* TESTS: Why do some tests only fail intermittantly???
-* Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
-Need to clear the query string or something to prevent this.
-*